raphw/byte-buddy/README.md

 require it.
 This choice was made such that a user of Byte Buddy is not restrained to its higher-level functionality but can implement custom implementations without a fuss when it is necessary.

 ASM has previously changed its public API but added a mechanism for API compatibility starting with version 4 of the library.
 In order to avoid version conflicts with such older versions, Byte Buddy repackages the ASM dependency into its own namespace.
-If you want to use ASM directly, use the `byte-buddy-dep` artifact offers a version of Byte Buddy with an explicit dependency to ASM.
+If you want to use ASM directly, the `byte-buddy-dep` artifact offers a version of Byte Buddy with an explicit dependency to ASM.
 When doing so, you should then repackage *both* Byte Buddy and ASM into your namespace to avoid version conflicts.

 License and development
 -----------------------